 FMC joined a broad spectrum of voices emphasising that these areas were not low value, they had simply not being assessed, and that their assessment and reclassification should be a priority.
 In particular FMC proposed formal incorporation of eight outstanding natural areas into conservation parks, recreation parks, or national parks:

-There has been much discussion within DOC and on Conservation Boards about the best way of addressing the problem.
-DOC has stated that the North Island stewardship lands are difficult at the moment due to Treaty Claims and have identified three large areas and fifteen smaller areas to progress based on conservation values, compliance with existing statutory planning, avoidance on conflict with mining interests and economies of scale.
+There has been much discussion within DOC and on Conservation Boards about the best way of prioritising reclassification.
+Many North Island stewardship lands are still subject to Treaty of Waitangi Claims and can’t be progressed at this time.
+DOC have identified three large areas and fifteen smaller areas to progress based on conservation values, compliance with existing statutory planning, avoidance on conflict with mining interests and economies of scale.
 The three large areas are the St James, Mokihinui and Te Wahi Pounamu, which were all within FMC’s Forgotten Lands Campaign and together comprise close to 700,000 hectares, or 27.5% of New Zealand’s stewardship land.
-DOC is proposing to prepare a 5 year Stewardship Reclassification Plan during 2015/2016 to guide future work.
+DOC, in consultation with Conservation Boards, is preparing a 5 year Stewardship Reclassification Plan to guide future work.

 Where to from here